VW: CEO Blume wants to fire the board of the software subsidiary Cariad - Breaking Latest News

 The premium brands Audi and Porsche in particular have pushed the VW CEO to take the radical step of kicking them out, according to Wolfsburg.

 When Oliver Blume replaced the controversial CEO Herbert Diess last September, many in the VW empire breathed a sigh of relief.
 It was said that peace was finally coming to the group.
-Because the former Porsche boss Blume, with his balanced, reserved nature, is exactly the opposite of the busy Diess, who repeatedly angered the managers – until he finally had to vacate the top position.
+Because the former Porsche boss, Blume, with his balanced, reserved manner, is exactly the opposite of the busy Diess, who time and again angered the managers – until he finally had to vacate the top position.

 These top managers should be fired

-Affected are CEO Dirk Hilgenberg, CTO Lynn Longo, CFO Thomas Sedran and CPO Rainer Zugeh.
-Blume has already informed the top managers of their forthcoming dismissal in the past few days.
+Affected are CEO Dirk Hilgenberg, CTO Lynn Longo and CFO Thomas Sedran, only CPO Rainer Zugeh could stay in his post.
+Blume has already informed the top managers of their impending dismissal in the past few days.
 The supervisory board is to decide on the sacking after the VW general meeting next Wednesday in Berlin.

 From the start, Cariad is considered a dispute between the brands